omkar2120/assignment-2/README.md

 Implement search and filter functionality for todos Introduce a priority or category feature for tasks Enhance security with OAuth or social logins
-License
-This project is licensed under the MIT License.

-yaml
-Copy code

----

-**Steps to Add This File to Your Project**:
-1. Create a new file named `README.md` in the root of your project directory.
-2. Copy and paste the content above into the file.
-3. Save the file.
-It will be automatically rendered on platforms like GitHub when you push your project.